 - In a medium pot bring some water to a boil.

-- Add the green beans and cook them until tender.
+- Add the carrots and cook until they are tender.
 Do not discard the cooking liquid.
-Transfer the beans to a colander by using a slotted spoon.
+Using a slotted spoon transfer the carrots to a colander.
 Allow them to drain and then move them into a large bowl.

-- To the cooking liquid, add the carrots.
-Cook until tender, transfer to the colander, drain, add to the green beans.
+- To the cooking liquid, add the lima beans.
+Cook until tender, transfer to the colander, drain, add to the carrots.

-- Repeat the same process with all the other vegetables, cooking each one only until tender.
+- Repeat the same process with the peas and potatoes, cooking each only until tender.

 - Let the vegetable mixture cool in the refrigerator for about an hour.